Volume II By Frank Jordan (Updated 4/6/20) See also the Immunition Report on this website titled “Viruses”.

 How Do I Keep My Immune System Normalized to be ready to perform?

-The answer is a combination of proper diet, adequate rest, reduction of stress, belief in a higher being, moderate exercise, hand washing and liquids in volume.
-Most, if not all of us, are deficient in some aspect of keeping our immune responses optimized and can utilize nutritional supplementation of the immune response by such natural and non-toxic supplements as vitamins, Microparticulate Beta 1/3, 1/6 Glucan as a biological defense modifier, Vitamin A, C and E as known anti-oxidants plus quercetin, olive leaf extract, grape seed extract, oregano extract, elderberry extract and zinc; but we need still more.
+The answer is a combination of proper diet, adequate rest, reduction of stress, belief in a higher being, moderate exercise, frequent hand washing and liquids in volume.
+Keeping the mouth moist at all times flushes a virus into the stomach where acids in most instances will kill the virus.
+Most, if not all of us, are deficient in some aspect of keeping our immune responses optimized and can utilize nutritional supplementation of the immune response by such natural and non-toxic supplements as vitamins, microparticulate Beta 1/3, 1/6 Glucan as a biological defense modifier with bioavailability, Vitamin A, C and E as known anti-oxidants plus quercetin, olive leaf extract, grape seed extract, oregano extract, elderberry extract and zinc; but we need still more.

 James F. Balch, M.D. in his “Prescription for Nutritional Healing,” states his opinion as a doctor,